theturboturnip/harper/packages/web/src/routes/docs/contributors/environment/+page.md

 title: Set Up Your Environment
 ---

+Depending on what you're wanting to work on within the Harper repo, you may not need to set up every aspect of the environment described on this page.
+For example, if you only intend to work on the core grammar engine, `harper-ls`, or `harper-cli`, you only need `cargo` installed.
+In that case, Harper follows all of the standard conventions for Rust projects, so any existing Rust knowledge will apply.

+If you intend to work on the Chrome extension, Obsidian plugin, or certain other projects, you'll need the full environment set up.

-To use the tooling required to build and debug Harper, you'll need the following programs available in your `$PATH`.
+To use _all_ the tooling we use to build and debug Harper, you'll need the following programs available in your `$PATH`.
 For Nix users, we provide a [Nix development shell](#Nix-development-shell) to setup all the necessary tooling automatically.

 - [`just`](https://github.com/casey/just)